Skip to main content

 PULL Scenarios

 The Certificate PULL Diagram describes the process of Consumer retrieving a certificate from a Provider via an EDC.
-It begins with the provider creating a Certificate Asset with corresponding contract definition in the EDC Catalog.
+It begins with the provider creating a Certificate AssetAsset On the Data Provider side, an Asset describes the data set which will be shared or can be consumed by a Data Consumer. with corresponding contract definition in the EDC Catalog.
 The Consumer searches the catalog using specific filters, initiates a contract negotiation, and retrieves the Endpoint Data Reference (EDR).
 The Data Plane then facilitates secure data transfer, allowing the consumer to pull the certificate.
-Once retrieved, the Backend Certificate Consumer processes the certificate and sends a Feedback Message to confirm the status.
+Once retrieved, the Backend Certificate Consumer processes the certificate and sends a feedback message to confirm the status.

-2.1.5.3 PUSH notification followed by PULL mechanism
+2.1.5.3 AVAILABLE notification followed by PULL mechanism

-After the data provider has created a Certificate Asset with corresponding contract definition in the EDC Catalog the data provider sends a Certificate Available Notification to the data consumer.
-The data consumer uses the above described PULL mechanism to get the certificate data.
-This reduces the data consumers need for active checks for missing certificates or certificate updates and enables access to the latest certificate data.
+After the Certificate Provider has created a Certificate AssetAsset On the Data Provider side, an Asset describes the data set which will be shared or can be consumed by a Data Consumer. with the corresponding contract definition in the EDC Catalog, the Certificate Provider sends a Certificate Available Notification to the Certificate Consumer.
+The Certificate Consumer uses the above described PULL mechanism to get the certificate data.
+This reduces the Certificate Consumers need for active checks for missing certificates or certificate updates and enables access to the latest certificate data.

-2.1.6 Usage Policy
+2.1.7 Usage Policy

 {